 (a) has received, or is receiving, appropriate instruction and training to ensure that he or she is able to perform the task safely and in accordance with these regulations; and

-(b) is appropriately supervized in performing the task to ensure that he or she is able to perform the task safely and in accordance with these regulations.
+(b) is appropriately supervised in performing the task to ensure that he or she is able to perform the task safely and in accordance with these regulations.

 Penalty: $3 000.